carlossalasamper/open-table-of-contents/README.md

 # Features

 - Table of contents block to insert in posts/pages compatible with the Wordpress Gutenberg editor.
-- The style of the table of contents is fully customizable through CSS.
 - Choose a title for the table of contents.
 - Choose which levels of headings you want to include in the table of contents from h2 to h6.
+- Choose a list style for your table of contents.
+- The style of the table of contents is fully customizable through CSS.
 - SEO friendly solution rendered on PHP server.
 The table of contents does not execute ANY JAVASCRIPT CODE.
+- It is open source, so you can see how the code works or extend its features.

 ## Changelog